adityachopra29/CodeSafe/README.md

 4. Enter the filename or foldername and provide the path to the folder you want to analyze.

 ## Note
-The test code should be in formatted.
+The test code should be formatted.